engisalor/sketch-grammar-explorer/README.md

 ### Output formats

-SGE can save data in all formats provided by Sketch Engine, although only JSON is compatible with all call types.
+SGEX can save data in all formats provided by Sketch Engine, although only JSON is compatible with all call types.
 Known incompatibilities are blocked unless `any_format=True`.

 **Compatible call types and file formats**